contensis/docs-management-dotnet/model/group.md

 ---
-description: The user class represents a user in Contensis.
+description: The group class represents a user group in Contensis.
 ---

-# User
+# Group

-The user class represents a user in Contensis.
+The group class represents a user group in Contensis.

 ## Members
 | Name | Type | Description |